Clinical UM Guideline

 There is no single age cut-off for individuals in a pediatric age group that would clearly determine an individual to be at higher risk.
-Several organizations have proposed age cut-offs for monitored sedation ranging from 19 to 21 years and other organizations are silent regarding at what age an individual is no longer considered to be in the pediatric age group (American Academy of Pediatrics, 2006; American Society for Gastrointestinal Endoscopy, 2008a; National Institute for Health and Clinical Excellence, 2010).
+Several organizations have proposed age cut-offs for monitored sedation ranging from 19 to 21 years and other organizations are silent regarding at what age an individual is no longer considered to be in the pediatric age group (American Academy of Pediatrics, 2006; American Society for Gastrointestinal Endoscopy, 2014).
 Typically by the age of 18, an individual will have finished growing in regards to facial structures and airway size.

 Anesthesia services are provided by or under the supervision of a physician.
 Services consist of the administration of an anesthetic agent in various types of anesthesia.

 General Anesthesia: A reversible state of unconsciousness and the inability to perceive pain, produced by anesthetic agents, with absence of pain sensation over the entire body and a greater or lesser degree of muscular relaxation; the drugs producing this state can be administered by inhalation, intravenously, intramuscularly, rectally, or via the gastrointestinal tract.